 The Harvest Walk will be BACK on October 14th, 2023.

-The first Harvest Ontario Walk in October of 2022 was a beautiful and inspiring event with great music, great people and great local food -- now grassroots activists are planning for an even bigger and better event on Saturday, October 14th, 2023.
+The first Harvest Ontario Walk in October of 2022 was a beautiful and inspiring event with great music, great people and great local food -- now grassroots activists are planning for another event on Saturday, October 14th, 2023.

 This walk is being held in memory of Jenni Le Forestier, a beloved and dedicated environmental activist from Caledon who passed away in 2022.
 Jenni was for many years one of the driving forces behind the grassroots Stop the 413 movement.
 If you'd like to know more about Jenni, you can read this tribute written by Dan O'Reilly.